-attendance at lectures and practical classes is a mandatory part of studying the material;
+Attendance at lectures and practical classes is a mandatory part of studying the material.

-the lecturer uses their own presentation materials during lectures; uses the Zoom program to teach the material of the current lecture, conduct practical classes, provide additional information, assign homework tests (HWT), modular tests (MT), etc.; a Telegram group is used to inform students and organize feedback.

-Questions may be asked during the lecture.

-To defend the HW, you must complete the tasks specified in it and make analytical conclusions.

-Bonus points are awarded for active participation in lectures and practical classes, independent completion of tasks in practical classes, and early completion of HW assignments.
+- the lecturer uses their own presentation materials during lectures; uses Zoom to teach the material of the current lecture, conduct practical classes, provide additional information, assign homework assignments (HW), modular control work (MCW), etc.; a Telegram group is used to inform students and organize feedback. - Questions may be asked during the lecture. - To defend the HW, you must complete the tasks specified in it and make analytical conclusions. - Bonus points are awarded for active participation in lectures and practical classes, independent completion of tasks in practical classes, and early completion of HW assignments.

-8. Types of assessment and the learning outcomes assessment rating system (LOAS)
+8. Types of control and rating system for assessing learning outcomes